Physicians for Human Rights–Israel: Principles of action

 PHR-I's working guidelines are based on the concepts of medical ethics, social justice, and human rights.
 Much of PHR-I's work is based on appeals and testimonies from persons whose rights may have been violated.
 Such claims may come from the Occupied Palestinian Territories, the unrecognized Bedouin villages in the Negev, or from migrant workers, refugees and asylum seekers living in Israel.
-PHR-I advocates on their behalf through different established authorities such as the Israeli Prison Service, Kupat Holim Israel Health Services, the Israeli Defense Forces, the Ministry of Health, and others and appeals to the court system when necessary.
+PHR-I advocates on their behalf through different established authorities such as the Israeli Prison Service, Kupat Holim Israel Health Services, the Israel Defense Forces, the Ministry of Health, and others and appeals to the court system when necessary.
 Additionally, PHR-I publishes reports on various human rights concerns, and operates two clinics; one for persons of no civil status located in Jaffa, Israel, and a mobile clinic operating 3-5 times per months in a number of towns in the West Bank.

 PHR-I’s diverse staff and volunteer base are composed of Jewish and Arab medical professionals and human rights activists who are committed to changing Israeli government policies that allegedly restrict the right to health.
 According to their website, PHR-I has more than 1500 members, some of whom are health workers.

 Physicians for Human Rights–Israel cooperates with other human rights and medical NGOs in Israel, the occupied Palestinian territories, and abroad.
 PHR-I is also in partnership with the Legal Clinics of the Tel Aviv University.
 Cooperation is based on universal human rights principles.

 PHR-I retweeted a message calling for Israeli soldiers to refuse orders, during Operation Pillar of Cloud in November 2012.